 Section 5 of this document provides procedures for the available options for changing your study plans.
-If you would like to talk to someone about your study options, please contact your Student Support Team (SST) to talk to an advisor.
+If you would like to talk to someone about your study options, please contact your Student Support Team.
 Your SST phone number and email contact can be found on StudentHome or on the Help Centre under Your contacts.